asadrahman3697/json_logger/README.md

 How to use the code?
 --------------------
 1. Download the code (logger.py) and the json file(logger.json)
-2. Import and create the logger: from logger import Logger
-  # The parameters are
+2. The parameters are
-  # logfile=True (default is False) - to turn on logging to file, the filename, format and levels are in the json file
-  # disable=True (default is False) - to disable all logging
+  logfile=True (default is False) - to turn on logging to file, the filename, format and levels are in the json file disable=True (default is False) - to disable all logging
+3. Start using the logger
+  from logger import Logger
   logger = Logger()
-3. # Start using the logger
   logger.info('Start of Program')
   logger.debug("Some bug check1")
   logger.warnings("Might be serious one day")